-- 4.8 National planning policy dating back many decades has contained a clear presumption against major new development in National Parks because of the harm it would cause to the nation's long term interest of conserving these landscapes.
-Major development is therefore only permitted within protected landscapes in exceptional circumstances, as outlined in the NPPF.
-In short, proposals have to demonstrate that they are absolutely necessary; in the public interest; and that there is no practical alternative before they can be supported. - 4.9 The NPPG states that it will be a matter for the relevant decision taker as to whether a proposed development within the National Park should be treated as major development, taking into account the proposal in question and the local context.
-For the purposes of the policy, the phrase 'major development' will not be restricted to the definition of major development in the Town & Country Planning (Development Management Procedure) (England) Order 2015 or to proposals that raise issues of national significance.

-4.10 Major development is development of more than local significance (i.e. it would exceed the local-scale development needed to address the socioeconomic needs of the New Forest's 35,000 residents) which would have a long term impact on the landscape, wildlife or cultural heritage of the National Park because of its scale and form.
+- 4.8 National planning policy dating back many decades has contained a clear presumption against major new development in national parks because of the harm it would cause to the long-term national interest in conserving these landscapes.
+Major development is therefore only permitted within protected landscapes in exceptional circumstances and where it can be demonstrated that it is in the public interest, as outlined in the NPPF. - 4.9 The NPPG states that it will be a matter for the relevant decision taker as to whether a proposed development within the National Park should be treated as major development, taking into account the proposal in question and the local context.
+For the purposes of the policy, the phrase 'major development' will not be restricted to the definition of major development in the Town & Country Planning (Development Management Procedure) (England) Order 2015 or to proposals that raise issues of national significance. - Major development is development of more than local significance (i.e. it would exceed the local-scale development needed to address the socio-economic needs of the New Forest's 35,000 residents) which would have a longterm impact on the landscape, wildlife or cultural heritage of the National Park because of its scale and form.
 This can include major residential and commercial development, significant infrastructure projects and power generation.
 Major development can have a significant impact on the special qualities of the New Forest and the reasons why the National Park was designated - relating to its outstanding natural beauty; the variety of landscapes and habitats; and the opportunities provided for the public to enjoy the Forest.

-Policy SP3: Major Development in the National Park
+Policy SP3: Major development in the National Park